 All deadlines for review and public comment have been completed for portions of this report that were approved in 2013.

-All deadlines for review and comment period in portions developed in 2014 were consistent with an approach presented to the WQGIT in August 2014 to expedite the approval of lingering P5.3.2.
+All deadlines for review and comment period for the portions developed in 2014 were consistent with an approach presented to the WQGIT in August 2014 to expedite the approval of lingering Phase 5.3.2.
 BMPs requested by the jurisdictions.

-Comments from the public were collected in a abbreviated time period (see above), but were consolidated and considered by the panel in a manner consistent with the 2014 revised BMP Protocol.
+Comments from the public were collected in an abbreviated time period (see 2. above), but were consolidated and considered by the panel in a manner consistent with the 2014 revised BMP Protocol.

-The relative weight of scientific evidence as described in the protocol was used by the panel as explained in our newly detailed description of the Tier 2 process.
+The relative weight of scientific evidence as described in the protocol was used by the Panel as explained in our newly detailed description of the Tier 2 process.

-Unanimous approval by all meeting participants for these report contents was achieved.
+Unanimous approval by all Panelists for the report contents was achieved.

 Negative results from Tier 2 are the same as Tier 1, and as these are already in the approved report, they were maintained for the Tier 2 approval process.
 Additional detail is available in Section 3 and Appendix C.